atomvn/haonguyen/_pages/about.md

 University - University of Engineering and Technology.<br>
 I am also working as an embedded software engineer at FPT Software.<br>
 My hobby is reading books, learning new things,<br>
-travelling with my sweetie and playing LOL with my friends.
+travelling with my sweetie and playing LOL with my friends.<br>
 Glad to see you here!

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.